 Enjoy experimenting with the old time effervescent soda recipes.
 Maybe you'll acquire a taste for them as I have.
 It's a unique taste, but it's also a very refreshing taste that you'll grow to love.

 Whenever the old time effervescent soda recipes call for "soda," simply add a pinch of ordinary household baking soda (sodium bicarbonate) to taste per serving, and they will turn out just fine.

 Fountain operators sometimes stirred a tiny amount of fine, white flour into the syrup mixture as it helps to retain the bubbles and prolong the carbonation.

 Remember, always drink your effervescent soda immediately after mixing while effervescence is at its peak.
 Just mix it and drink it.
-Simple.
+It's that simple!

 Recipe quantities may be reduced to make smaller amounts.
 Don't worry about being too exact when measuring.
 Mix to your taste.